-Ekata offers what is called a probabilistic approach to risk with identity verification.
+Here at Ekata we offer what is called a probabilistic approach to risk with identity verification.
 This is different from traditional methods, which are more deterministic.
-The advantage to using a probabilistic solution is of scale, speed, and cost.
+The advantage to using a probabilistic solution is one of scale, speed, and cost.
 Deterministic risk approaches are not only costly, but can result in poor customer experiences and business outcomes.

 So what is deterministic identity verification?
 Anyone who has applied for a credit card has been through one kind of deterministic identity verification.
 A social security number deterministically ties an individual’s identity to their credit history.
 Another example, online merchants might hire manual review agents to deterministically ensure that the user account links up to shipping data provided for a transaction.

 To a business operating online, some form of deterministic verification is necessary, but doing so in every case is not scalable.
-Mixing in probabilistic data empowers product owners to use deterministic verification methods, only with those who pose the most risk.
+Mixing in probabilistic identity matching empowers product owners to use deterministic verification methods, only with those who pose the most risk.